Sandusky hearing delayed in Penn State abuse case

 The delay was prompted by the "logistical needs" of the hearing, the court said on its website.

-An avalanche of media is expected to descend on central Pennsylvania for the hearing in a case that has stunned the prestigious university and its State College campus, and led to the firing of Penn State's president and its revered football coach Joe Paterno.
+An avalanche of media is expected to descend on central Pennsylvania for the hearing in a case that has stunned the university and led to the firing of Penn State's president and its revered football coach Joe Paterno.

-Sandusky's lawyer told ABC News on Tuesday that he expects more charges could be filed against his client after the storm of publicity surrounding the case.
+Sandusky's lawyer told ABC News he expected more charges could be filed against his client after the storm of publicity surrounding the case.

 "My concern is if they bring new charges based upon new people coming forth, that bail's going to be set, and he's going to wind up in jail," Joe Amendola said.